jeeva-m-21/Cyberforce-submission-V2/README.md

 ## 🎯 Overview

-**CyberForge-26** is an industry-aligned, multi-agent AI platform designed to automatically generate embedded C/C++ firmware, unit tests, quality reports, and OTA-ready deployment artifacts for any microcontroller class based on structured requirements.
+**ForgeMCU Studio** is an industry-aligned, multi-agent AI platform designed to automatically generate embedded C/C++ firmware, unit tests, quality reports, and OTA-ready deployment artifacts for any microcontroller class based on structured requirements.

-### What Makes CyberForge-26 Different?
+### What Makes ForgeMCU Studio Different?

 This is **not** a single firmware generator or a ChatGPT wrapper.
-CyberForge-26 is a **governed AI system** that:
+ForgeMCU Studio is a **governed AI system** that:

 - 🎯 **Decomposes** firmware generation into specialized AI agents
 - 🛡️ **Enforces** strict governance using Model Control Protocol (MCP)